Boeing CEO: Air travel won’t return to 2019 level for two to three years

 Calhoun offered no news on the timing of the return of the 737 MAX to service.

 The restrictions during the pandemic have slowed the work of winning Federal Aviation Administration approval for the 737 MAX to fly again.
-A person familiar with the details said Boeing’s target schedule has slipped from mid-summer to late summer.
+A person familiar with the details said Boeing’s target schedule has slipped from midsummer to late summer.

-“No new issues have been identified,” that person said, then added that documenting and testing the software changes to the MAX’s flight controls “is taking longer than expected and this need for virtual work is beginning to have some impacts.”
+“No new issues have been identified,” that person said, then added that documenting and testing the software changes to the plane’s flight controls “is taking longer than expected and this need for virtual work is beginning to have some impacts.”

 However, Calhoun did not disclose any new delay Monday.
 He said only that “progress has continued during the pandemic.”

-Note: This story has been corrected.
-It briefly included information supplied by the Society of Professional Engineering Employees in Aerospace (SPEEA) union that proved incorrect.
-The information, concerning expected job cuts by Boeing, has been removed.
-Boeing has not provided the union any estimate of the number of job cuts that are planned.